 As a concept, neurodiversity aims to promote the understanding and acceptance of these differences as a natural and valuable part of being human rather than disorders that need to be cured or eliminated.

-For businesses, neurodiversity is about creating inclusive environments that embrace and support neurodiverse people and recognising the unique strengths, talents and different perspectives they can bring to the table.
+For businesses, neurodiversity is about creating inclusive environments that embrace and support neurodiverse people and recognise the unique strengths, talents and different perspectives they can bring to the table.

 Neurodiversity in the workplace statistics